As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 So, what should you do to ensure that you are giving your pooch the best foods that contain the essential nutrients that he needs?

 Well, when it comes to processed dog food, there are a lot of things that you need to know.
-To make your work easier, we came up with a list of some of the basic facts that any caring dog parent ought to know.
+To make your work easier, we came up with a post on the truth about dog food—a list of some of the basic facts about dog food every caring dog parent ought to know.

 Although the list is not exhaustive (dog food is a terrifying topic, you know…), it will help you differentiate between good foods that will boost the health of your furry friend and those that can potentially harm him.